sfranzyshen/wasm3_testing/README.md

 The `define WASM_FILE`can be either "/app_delay.wasm" or "/app_nodelay.wasm" (or any wasm file you create)

 The `#define LED_PIN` and `#define LED_COUNT` are used to set the led strip

+The wasm binary files are distrubited with the source ... so you could test things without having the Wasienv Toolchain installed.